anidata/rasp/CONTRIBUTING.md

 -------

 Test coverage is admittedly pretty bad right now, so help out by writing tests for new code.
-To run the tests, use:

-    $ nosetests --with-coverage
+To run the tests, make sure that you've installed the dev requirements, and use the command found in the bin directory of your virtualenv:

-    $ coverage html
+    $ nose2

 We are working on getting travis or a similar CI service running.